ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 ### Service Management Script

-*TODO: bash script menu for switching services*
+*TODO: bash script menu for switching services, startup service to reselect last option.
+Latter should be only enabled service and should start others.
+Blink LED in pattern to indicate which mode selected https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi*

 ## Performance